nibble0101/javascriptmas/README.md

 # Javascriptmas

 This is a set of programming challenges from [scrimba.com](https://scrimba.com) dubbed [24 days of JavaScriptmas](https://scrimba.com/learn/adventcalendar).
 It runs from December 01, 2020 - December 24, 2020.
 Each day a JavaScript challenge is posted and participants are free to attempt and share their solution on twitter.
-On how to contribute, read the [contribution](/CONTRIBUTING.md) instructions.
+If you want to contribute to this set of solutions, read the [contribution](/CONTRIBUTING.md) instructions.

 ## Challenges